silanthro/stores-client/content/docs/quickstarts/openai-responses.md

 title: Use Stores with OpenAI Responses API
 short_title: Responses
 package: OpenAI
+order: 2
 ---

 # Use Stores with OpenAI Responses API

 In this quickstart, we will be creating a simple agent that can get the top posts on Hacker News.

 While OpenAI models can generate text, they need [additional tools](https://platform.openai.com/docs/guides/function-calling?api-mode=responses&strict-mode=enabled) to perform actions like fetching data from Hacker News.
 Using Stores, we will add tools for querying the Hacker News API.

 ## Hacker News agent